viT-1/systemjs-ts-es6-vue/readme.md

     - [#2016](https://github.com/systemjs/systemjs/issues/2016) and single bundle by tsc is [not supported](https://github.com/systemjs/systemjs/issues/2185#issuecomment-626889523) (error System is not defined).
     - since (?) >= v6.2.6 has [named modules errors](https://github.com/systemjs/systemjs/issues/2192#issuecomment-630276107) in case of using `outfile` (single bundle) instead of `outdir` option in `tsconfig.json`.
+	Workaround for grading v5 to v6 is fixing relative paths of named systemjs modules to absolute & strange, but systemjs v6 don't know differences between import bundle file & entry point, fixed by imported only bundle file that have entry point =(
 - es-module-shims since 0.10.2 to 0.10.5 not working
+- vue-property-decorator 9.1.2 has not single file with all code!

 # External vue components
 - [vue-multiselect](https://github.com/shentao/vue-multiselect) used as script in `index.htm` & `index.dev.htm` not in importmaps because imported only in tests.